MatthewReid854/reliability/docs/Rank Adjustment.rst

 The Rank Adjustment estimator provides a method by which to estimate the survival function (reliability function) of a population without assuming that the data comes from a particular distribution.
 Due to the lack of parameters required in this model, it is a non-parametric method of obtaining the survival function.
 With a few simple transformations, the survival function (SF) can be used to obtain the cumulative hazard function (CHF) and the cumulative distribution function (CDF).
 It is not possible to obtain a useful version of the probability density function (PDF) or hazard function (HF) as this would require the differentiation of the CDF and CHF respectively, which results in a very spikey plot due to the non-continuous nature of these plots.

 The Rank Adjustment estimator is very similar in result (but quite different in method) to the `Kaplan-Meier estimator <https://reliability.readthedocs.io/en/latest/Kaplan-Meier.html>`_ and `Nelson-Aalen estimator <https://reliability.readthedocs.io/en/latest/Nelson-Aalen.html>`_.
 While none of the three has been proven to be more accurate than the others, the Kaplan-Meier estimator is generally more popular as a non-parametric means of estimating the SF.
-Confidence intervals are provided using the Greenwood method with Normal approximation.
+Confidence intervals are provided using the `Greenwood method <https://support.minitab.com/en-us/minitab/18/help-and-how-to/modeling-statistics/reliability/how-to/nonparametric-distribution-analysis-right-censoring/methods-and-formulas/estimation-methods/#confidence-intervals>`_ with Normal approximation.

 The Rank Adjustment estimator can be used with both complete and right censored data.
-This function can be accessed from ``reliability.Nonparametric.RankAdjustment``.
-The Rank-adjustment algorithm is the same as is used in Probability_plotting.plotting_positions to obtain y-values for the scatter plot.
+This function can be accessed from `reliability.Nonparametric.RankAdjustment`.
+The Rank-adjustment algorithm is the same as is used in Probability_plotting.plotting_positions to obtain the y-values for the scatter plot.
 As with plotting_positions, the heuristic constant "a" is accepted, with the default being 0.3 for median ranks.

 Inputs:

 -   failures - an array or list of failure times.
 Sorting is automatic so times do not need to be provided in any order.
 -   right_censored - an array or list of right censored failure times.
 Defaults to None.
 -   show_plot - True/False.
 Default is True.
 Plots the CDF, SF, or CHF as specified by plot_type.
--   plot_type - SF, CDF, or CHF.
-Default is SF.
+-   plot_type - 'SF', 'CDF', or 'CHF'.
+Default is 'SF'.
 -   print_results - True/False.
 Default is True.
 Will display a pandas dataframe in the console.
 -   plot_CI - shades the upper and lower confidence interval
 -   CI - confidence interval between 0 and 1.
 Default is 0.95 for 95% CI.